yuqi88/cosc-310-A4-Lydialin2/README.md

 ```
     .
+    ├── api                             # The newly added APIs
+    │   ├── cosc310-a4-a69bdccce6f2.json # Key for Google Translate
+    │   ├── img_api.py                  # Funciton key for Wolfram Alpha
+    │   ├── translator.py               # Logic for Google Translate
     ├── elonmusk                        # Code for the Python back-end
     │   ├── main.py                     # Entrypoint for Cloud Function
     │   ├── intent_handlers.py          # Logic for each Intent (i.e. Topic) Elon can talk about